 I Am Golden Karen tells the story of Thaawa, a young rapper from Burma’s Karen State who is part of an entire generation that has grown up in Thailand but nurtures a strong desire to return to their motherland.
 The film follows Thaawa as he negotiates his identity from being a young migrant arriving in Bangkok to becoming a father.
 He questions his responsibilities towards the family and his desire to both settle in Thailand and return to Karen State.

-Followed by a panel discussion with the film directors Maui Druez and Preben Verledens and others
+Followed by a panel discussion examining the role of music & art in negotiating (forced) migration with film directors Maui Druez and Preben Verledens; Mo'min Swaitat, a Palestinian actor, writer, director and workshop facilitator.

 Babylon + Q&A